lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   </tr>
   <tr>
     <td style = "border-style: none"><p>
+1
-I once was lost in darkest night
+<br>I once was lost in darkest night
 <br>Yet thought I knew the way
 <br>The sin that promised joy and life
 <br>Had led me to the grave